h3rald/h3rald/contents/conver.md

 Projects in this stage are typically regarded as complete, mature, and/or stable.
 As a result, releases within this stage:

-- MAY be of size S but not M, L, or X.
+- MAY only have a S impact, not M, L, or C.
 - MUST NOT include breaking changes.
 - MUST NOT include new enhancements.